 MParticle.Instance.SessionTimeout = 60; //or MParticle.Instance.SetSessionTimeout(60);

 You can associate attributes with a session.
-When the user’s session times out (when they navigate away from your app for a period of time), these attributes will be reset.
+When the user’s session ends, or times out, these attributes will be reset.

 You can also increment numeric session attributes by a certain amount.
 For example, if a user is listening to music on her device, you may choose to increment the song count by 1 every time a new song starts playing.